 To enable the unique identification of each application, applicants must assign their application with an acronym.

-DTU welcomes applications from all interested candidates irrespective of age, gender, disability, race, religion or ethnic background.
+DTU fully acknowledges the importance of equal opportunities and welcomes applications from all interested candidates irrespective of age, gender, disability, religion or ethnicity.